Each of the checklists

 endemic based on the ranges of subsequently described or undescribed

 species.
-1868 out of 9990 (18.7%) vertebrate genera are
+Approximately 2158 out of 10,664 (20.2 %) vertebrate genera

 single nation endemics.
-35 additional recently described

 Swallowtail

-& Milkweed Butterflies
+& Nymphalid Butterflies

-National checklists at the species level are available for a
+National checklists at the species level are

-number of other invertebrate groups through the Catalogue of Life using
+of the Catalogue of Life using

 the search by distribution feature (Catalogue